Kong/docs.konghq.com/app/konnect/index.md

 the risk of impacting other teams and projects.
 Runtime Manager instantly provisions hosted {{site.base_gateway}} control planes and supports securely attaching {{site.base_gateway}} data planes from your cloud or hybrid environments.

-Increase security of your APIs with out-of-the-box enterprise and community plugins, including Open ID Connect, Open Policy Agent, mutual TLS and more.
+Through the Runtime Manager, increase the security of your APIs with out-of-the-box enterprise and community plugins, including OpenID Connect, Open Policy Agent, Mutual TLS, and more.

 [Learn more about the Runtime Manager &rarr;](/konnect/runtime-manager)